-Nutritional spirit guide, food whisperer, and body-soul guru– Dana James is a functional medicine practitioner and cognitive behavioral therapist whose interdisciplinary approach to nutrition is revolutionizing bodies and minds from New York to Los Angeles.
-From developing a raw, organic, vegan protein powder called Beauti-fuel to writing a book called The Archetype Diet, James has dedicated her life and career to helping women understand the unique connections between their body types and personality types.
-Through close study of food, metabolism, emotion and feeling, James takes the phrase “food for thought” to a whole new level.
+Nutritional spirit guide, food whisperer, and body-soul guru– Dana James is a functional medicine practitioner, a cognitive behavioral therapist, and a super-woman.
+From New York to Los Angeles, her interdisciplinary approach to nutrition is revolutionizing bodies, minds, and souls one meal at a time.
+From developing a raw, organic, vegan protein powder called Beauti-fuel to writing a book called The Archetype Diet, James has dedicated her life and career to helping women understand the unique connection between body and mind.
+Through close study of food, metabolism, and emotion, James takes the phrase “food for thought” to a whole new level.

-Life is stressful enough on its own– there is no need to stress so much about food, too!
+You can finally check “find a balanced diet” off your stressful to-do list!
 James is here to support you and help you find the food support system that best suits your mind-body continuum.
-Read below to find some of James’s best tips, snacks, recipes, and routines for a nutritional lifestyle that best fit your archetype.
+Read below to find some of James’s best tips, snacks, recipes, and routines for a nutritional lifestyle that best fits your archetype.

 We are becoming more educated, yet we tend to forget the basics!
 What is your 101 on healthy eating rules: